All Episodes

 Every president has done this.

-Here, so U.S. District Judge Amy Berman Jackson in Washington DC ultimately rejected judicial watches suite suit by concluding there was no provision in the presidential records act to force the national archives to seize records from a former president.
+So U.S. District Judge Amy Berman Jackson in Washington, D.C., ultimately rejected Judicial Watch's suit by concluding there was no provision in the Presidential Records Act to force the National Archives to seize records from a former president.

-But Jackson's ruling, along with the Justice Department's arguments that precede it, made some other sweeping declarations that have more direct relevance to the FBI's decision to seize handwritten notes and files Trump took with him to Mar Lago.
+But Jackson's ruling, along with the Justice Department's arguments that precede it, made some other sweeping declarations that have more direct relevance to the FBI's decision to seize handwritten notes and files Trump took with him to Mar-a-Lago.

 Jackson wrote in her March 2012 decision, which was never appealed.

-She added, you can then here's the full ruling here, right?
+She added, and then here's a full ruling here, right?

-The opinion, and um, and then right here, the judge noted a president could destroy any record he wanted during his tenure, and his only responsibility was to inform the archives as to whether uh uh records of president concluded were personal can be uh be forcibly seized after he leaves the office.
+And then right here, the judge noted a president could destroy any record he wanted during his tenure, and his only responsibility was to inform the archives as to whether records a president concluded were personal can be forcibly seized after he leaves office.

-Oh see, it and it's like, dude, what where is the same energy for for for the Clintons?
+See, and it's like, dude, where is the same energy for the Clintons?

 You know, we could talk about Hillary all day.

-So I mean, once again, you know, uh, he may be this is the thing, you know, we have to admit, could he potentially be liable under this?
+So, I mean, once again, you know, he may be, this is the thing, you know, we have to admit, could he potentially be liable under this?

 But as Myron can tell you, and as anybody who's worked in the government knows, they write this shit very broadly so they can get people, right?

-And um, I think it's possible he could be charged with this because it's so fucking broad.
+And I think it's possible he could be charged with this because it's so fucking broad.

 Should we be charging people with this?